galtproject/galtproject-docs/eng/Glossary.md

 - confirm the one’s right to own or lease a Land plot using cryptography.

 ## GALT Foundation
 Cryptographic organization, multisig 2 to 3, founded and managed by the Project Founders, that defines ideology, development strategy and financing the Project.
-GALT Foundation receives 5% of GALT tokens from each GALT Territory Genesis  and distributes them among the Project Founders, GALT Foundation Investors and Project Teams.
-The organization receives 50% of the funds in the Ethers, received by the Territory Entry Operator from the first GALT Territory Genesis.
+GALT Foundation receives 5% of GALT tokens from each Territory Crowdsale  and distributes them among the Project Founders, GALT Foundation Investors and Project Teams.
+The organization receives 50% of the funds in the Ethers, received by the Territory Entry Operator from the first Territory Crowdsale.

 ## Project Founders
 [Nikolai Popeka](https://github.com/npopeka) [Dima Starodubcev](https://github.com/xhipster) [Valery Litvin](https://github.com/litvintech)